zerodaykb/MassSearch/README.md

 # .net + angular project

-A project to integrate Shodan and Censys into one searching interface and storing results in local database.
+A project to integrate Shodan and Censys APIs into one searching interface and store results in local database.

 With Angular GUI.